 Through in tow’s open-ended, exploratory research, Monson and her collaborators are continuing their commitment to create new hybrid processes that push both artist and audience to expand and reimagine approaches to the experimental.
 By acknowledging personal histories and geographies in the process, they hope to cultivate new modes of creative thinking.

-in tow will premiere at Danspace Project in New York, September 22-October 1, 2016, and as a five episode web-based TV series, to be launched in January 2017.
+in tow premiered at Danspace Project in New York, September 22-October 1, 2016, and as a five episode web-based TV series, launched in January 2017.

 Collaborators in Residence: Susan Becker, Valerie Oliveiro, Alice MacDonald, nibia pastrana santiago